ferdavid1/Modelrithm/README.md

 # Modelrithm
-Chooses the best ML algorithm for your data
+Python Framework that chooses the best ML algorithm for your data

 # Installation
 pip install Modelrithm